Text: Chris Chardon

 Images: MLDHS, Trove

 Airflow Refrigeration Ltd. (refrigeration engineers) had premises situated on the disused Glenelg-North terrace railway line and facing South Road at Mile End South.
 The property was purchased in 1938.
-The manager of Airflow Ltd. was Mr. Brian H. Rohde.
+The manager of Airflow Ltd. was Mr. Benno Henry Rohde, known as Ben.

 However in July 1948 it was proposed to build an electric rail service to Glenelg along the old railway line but on a portion of it was a large brick building owned by Airflow Refrigeration Ltd.1 It appears that the plan was not implemented but the proposal, as will be seen below, may have caused management of Airflow to reconsider its business plan.